-8Preventive tests/screenings/counseling as recommended by the U.S. Preventive Services Task Force, AAP (Bright Futures Recommendations for pediatric preventive health care) and the Health Resources and Services Administration as preventive care services will be covered as Paid in Full.
-There may be a separate copayment for the office visit and other additional charges for services rendered.
-Please call the Customer Service number on your Health Plan ID card.
+Please refer to your UnitedHealthcare of California Combined Evidence of Coverage and Disclosure Form.
+Preventive tests/screenings/counseling as recommended by the U.S. Preventive Services Task Force, AAP (Bright Futures Recommendations for pediatric preventive health care) and the Health Resources and Services Administration as preventive care services will be covered as Paid in Full.
+There may be a separate Co-payment for the office visit and other additional charges for services rendered.
+Please call the Customer Service number on your ID card.